IACR/conference-template/faq.md

 # FAQ
-### Where do I edit the conference name, dates, and/or location?
-In /json/metadata.json.
-This will change the places where this text would appear throughout all pages.

-### Where do I edit the names of the program committee?
-In /json/comm.json.
-This will change the places where this text would appear throughout all pages.

-Please remember that first names should be included as they appear on the papers, rather than first initials.
-If there are accents in the name or institution, make sure to use the correct unicode character.

 ### Where do I edit the page titles in the left navigation menu?
 In /fragments/nav.html.
 Don't forget to change the routes if you change the names of any HTML files.